1. Home

 For the steps to take, go to Authorizations to study in Québec page.

-You must apply for admission to a school in the neighbourhood where you will reside during your study so that your child can attend:
+You must apply to a school (usually the one nearest to where you will be living during your stay) so that your child can attend either:

 You may not have to pay tuition, except if your children are enrolled in: